 I’ve always admired pallet-style wood and all the furniture you can make with it.

-I've always admired the pallet wood and all the furniture you can make out of it.
-So this year we decided to create this DIY Pallet coffee table for our deck.
+So this year we decided to create this DIY Pallet coffee table for our porch.
 It was a fairly simple DIY and took about three days to complete.
 I think the most time was actually spent sanding down all the pieces.

-We picked out two pallets that we had on hand from our winter pellet deliveries.
-You can find pallets for free at your local hardware store, grocery store, online marketplace, yard sales, Craig's list, etc..
+We picked out two pallets that we had on hand from our winter stove pellet deliveries.
+You can find pallets for free at your local hardware store, grocery store, online marketplace, yard sales, Craig’s list, etc…

-I ordered 2 Shepherd Hardware 9346 2-Inch Medium Duty Plate Casters, 2-Pack from Amazon that had an antique copper finish for only $5.68 for a 2 Pack and Free Shipping!
+I ordered 2 Shepherd Hardware 9346 2-Inch Medium Duty Plate Casters, a 2-Pack from Amazon that had an antique copper finish, a 2 Pack, and Free Shipping!

 As soon as we had the finished dimensions, 48′ X 24′, I ordered the glass top from our local glass shop, Northshire Glass.
 They cut, polished, and rounded the corners for a total cost of $100.
 I was able to pick it up the next day too!

 You may also enjoy this post, DIY Mobile Workbench and Home Workshop Reveal.

 How to Add the Pallet Coffee Table Mobile Legs

 Next, we added the legs to raise the table to a tabletop of 19′ including the casters, to be added afterward.

 Once the legs and casters were on, we nailed the tabletop boards in and added the glass top.